RichardPoroszlay/Odd-One-Out/doc/system-plan.md

 - Visual Studio Code

 Operating System: Since our program will be hosted as a web page, the only requirement is to use a web browser with stable internet.

+## Test plan

+The purpose of testing is to fully examine and verify the functionality of the system and its components, as well as to verify the business services implemented by the system.

+### Testing Procedures

+Unit Test:
+Wherever possible, it is necessary to test during the development phase to ensure that the methods are functioning correctly.
+Therefore, Unit tests should be written for each method, keeping in mind the goal of achieving maximum code coverage.
+The methods are considered ready when the test cases run without errors on each method.

+Alpha Test:
+The primary goal of this test is to test the compatibility of existing features with different browsers.
+The test is performed by the developers themselves.
+The procedure is considered successful if the various features work correctly in different browsers.

+### Functions to be Tested

+Backend Service:
+- It should be able to connect to web clients.
+- It should be capable of serving multiple clients simultaneously.
+- It should be able to upload and query data from the database.
+- It should be capable of providing all the functionalities available on all interfaces.

+### Registration interface

+The program will not have a registration interface, so it cannot and will not be tested.